Ojasvi145/VSD-RISC-V-/Week8/README.md

 THS (Total Hold Slack): sum of all negative hold slacks; measures aggregate hold problem size.​

-In your Week 8 comparison table, each cell is exactly one of these metrics, taken from pre-layout (Week 3 OpenSTA) vs post-layout (Week 8 OpenSTA with SPEF) for each defined corner.​

 Why post-route timing differs from pre-route
 The logical connectivity is identical, but physical details change delays: